chrisguest75/python_examples/38_building_packages/ctranslate2/README.md

 - The generated wheel does not contain the native libs (investigate manylinux).
 - libomp does not exist for the manylinux distro
-- Copy packages directly into the test folder.

 NOTES: